yasir2000/openwrt-oldwiki-md/FreecomFSG3.rst

 = Freecom FSG-3 =
 Freecom FSG-3 is Intel XScale based consumer NAS device. '''OpenWrt does NOT currently support this device.'''
 However, there's XScale port in progress by Kaloz.
-It's not targeted for FSG-3, but when ready it should be fairly easy to add FSG-3 specific features to it.
+It's not targeted for FSG-3, but when ready it should be fairly easy to add FSG-3 specific features.
+Freecom has shown friendly attitude towards opensource community and they're willing to help us with few restrictions.
+No additional warranty replacements due hacked devices, no extra techsupport questions due customizations and no unfair advantage to competitors.

 == Hardware ==
  * Intel XScale IXP422 at 266MHz with hardware encryption
  * 64MB RAM and 4MB flash
  * Four port Realtek RTL8305SB switch configured as one WAN port and three LAN ports.
 Uses two XScale NPEs (eg. not VLANs like most WLAN APs)
  * NEC USB 2.0 on PCI-bus.
 Four external (two front, two back) and one internal (empty pads on PCB)
  * VIA VT6421A IDE controller on PCI-bus.
 One external eSATA, one internal PATA.
-Empty pads on PCB likely for another SATA bus
+Empty pads on PCB for secondary SATA bus
  * Internal HDD.
 Various sizes available (80G, 160G, 250G, 400G, 500G)
  * Empty Mini-PCI socket on PCB for WLAN option.
 Stock firmware supports only Marvell based cards.
  * Power button, Unplug button and Reset button.
 On PCB there's SYNC button pads
  * Six user controllable leds (HDD, power, USB, USB unplug, WAN, WLAN)
  * Small approx. 3cm * 3cm fan
- * JTAG connector
+ * JTAG connector (pin-out unknown)
  * TTL serial connector (another empty pads next to it, maybe second serial port)
  * Winbond environment monitoring chip with three temperature sensors and fan RPM monitoring+control
  * Onboard RTC with removable battery on I2C bus